 Finally, it is important to remember to look for habits or patterns with your opponent’s serves.
 For example, if they rarely flick throughout the game, you can edge up the court slightly to try and be earlier and more aggressive on their low serve.
 Similarly, if they are mainly flicking, you can try taking a step backwards so you are earlier on to the flick serve!

-We hope you have found this post useful, for more information on how to return the low serve, check out this blog post here.
+We hope you have found this post useful!
+If you’re interested, you can learn more about how to return the low serve here.